Brad Marchand Game Preview: Bruins vs. Ducks

 Marchand Season Stats Insights

-- Marchand has recorded two games with a goal scored this year though four games played, including multiple goals once.
+- In three of six games this year, Marchand has scored a goal, and he has one game with multiple goals.

-- Marchand has a point in all four games this year, with multiple points in one of them.
+- Marchand has registered a point in a game five times this year out of six games played, including multiple points on one occasion.

-- Marchand has an assist in three of four games this year, but has not recorded two or more in a game so far.
+- Marchand has yet to record a multi-assist game this season despite registering one in three of six games played.

-- Marchand has an implied probability of 37.7% to eclipse his point total based on the odds.
+- Marchand has an implied probability of 37% to exceed his point total based on the odds.

 Sign up for Underdog fantasy today.